kania0507/easy-filterable-gallery/readme.txt

 == Description ==

 Plugin allows to create a cool gallery filtered by category.
-It's free, easy and fully responsive.
+Free, easy and responsive.

 == Installation ==

 Install plugin and activate it.
+Create your galleries and include shortcode [efgallery] in your post, page or theme.
+For more details go to FAQ section.

 == Frequently Asked Questions ==